onurpolattimur/Microkernel-Operating-System-with-i8080/README.md

 ## The General Idea

 The main idea is to load and execute programs/processes, handle interrupts properly and perform context switching using Round Robin Scheduling.

- `** If you are to write new ASM files, you must use PROCESS_EXIT syscall, HLT instruction is used to halt emulator. `
+ > **Note:** If you are to write new ASM files, you must use PROCESS_EXIT syscall, HLT instruction is used to halt emulator.

 <p align="center"><img src="https://consequenceofsound.net/wp-content/uploads/2017/04/screen-shot-2017-04-01-at-7-47-18-pm.jpg?quality=80" width="500px"/></p>

 ## Workflow